 @Questionable_Duck aye the same people who celebrated Playstation PC ports being halted.
 I wonder if that rumour is part of the reason Xbox is looking at exclusivity.
 As well as the small amount of titles really exploding on Playstation also.

 This is all a marketing ploy to drum up excitement before Project Helix releases.
 Nothing more, nothing less.
 The people that hang on these executives words are sad.
-I dont before anything MS or Sony says.
+I dont believe anything MS or Sony says.
 When they do speak its just to get you to buy something.
 If Project Helix doesnt sell well they will go right back to how that were...I promise you.

 Plus on top of that GP kills any notion of this happening.
 Games will just never sell enough if they're exclusive.